studentenherz/myrustblog/README.md

 ### Want to contribute?

 Of course!
 Just contact me via Telegram [@michelromero](https://t.me/michelromero) or open an issue in the GitHub [repo](https://github.com/studentenherz/myrustblog).

-_The logo in the website was created with the help of [LOGO GPT](https://chat.openai.com/g/g-pCq5xaCri-logo)_